-Romantic relationships are the one place everyone expects to feel sa e.
-Nothing beats a loving and open relationship where you can be yourself without fearing what others may bri g.
-However, not everyone can be so luc y.
-Sometimes you are in a relationship, and your spidey senses keep alerting you to something wrong.
+Romantic relationships are the one place everyone expects to feel safe.
+Nothing beats a loving and open relationship where you can be yourself without fearing what others may fear.
+However, not everyone can be so lucky.
+Sometimes, you are in a relationship, and your spidey senses keep alerting you to something wrong.

-This article will review people’s mind games, why they play them, nd more.
+This article will review people’s mind games, why they play them, and more.
 Here is a breakdown of our main topics:

 - What are Mind Games?